vjbollavarapu/drg-tender/k8-loadbalancer.md

-Excellent question 👌 — those are critical to show in your tender response because KKM explicitly wants a **cloud-native, microservices, high-availability design** (vs. the old monolith MyCMX).

-Here’s how **Load Balancer + Kubernetes (K8s)** fit into the recommended architecture:

----

 ## ⚖️ Load Balancer (LB)

 * **Role:** Entry point for all hospital HIS/API calls, KKM dashboards, and SFTP file transfers.